 3. Blackheads are the undesirable results of large pores that are caused by dirt settling into them and giving it a dark color making it clearly visible on the skin.

-4. With the growing age, our skin's structures also change, so losing elasticity and decreasing production of collagen make the pores look more visible and noticeable.
+4. With the growing age, our skin’s structures also change, so losing elasticity and decreasing the production of collagen make the pores look more visible and noticeable.

 What Happens because of Open Pores?

 Leads Acne problems due to excess production of sebum from sebaceous glands.

 Also, leads to the blackheads that are the common skin complaint which forms into plugs at the opening of large pores.

 What are the Common Myths about Open Pores?

 The most common myth involved with the large pores is about its size because of its term ‘large pores’.
 The size of the open pores depends on the activity level of the oil or sebaceous glands, not on your beauty habits.

 The black in blackheads is a speck of dirt but those little black dots we see across our noses and cheeks on the face are actually the result of oxidation which is a chemical reaction involving oxygen and sebum.

 However, it can’t be banished completely but if the debris and excess sebum are removed the large pores will become less noticeable and smaller.